Historical Abuse Allegations Against Teachers

 The Teaching Council has the authority to investigate current and former registered teachers and people who are (or were) authorised to teach.
 Current registered teachers can be found on the Register of New Zealand Registered Teachers.
 Current individuals with an authority to teach can be found on the Limited Authority to Teach list.

 If your complaint is against a former registered teacher or former authority holder they will not appear on the public registers.
 You are still able to make a complaint against these former registered teachers or authority holders using the contact information below.
+The Council has set up a process for managing these inquiries which you can see here.

 What will we do when we receive an allegation?